fdplacido/glacierzero.com/content/about.md

 Hi there!
 I am Plácido.
 Welcome to my personal site.

 I am a Computing Engineer doing science at [CERN](https://home.cern/).
-I work on design, architecture and development of software for future detector for High Energy Physics.
+I work on design, architecture and development of software for future detectors for High Energy Physics.

 I did my PhD in Computer Science and Technology at CERN, in the [LHCb](https://lhcb-public.web.cern.ch/) experiment, with University Carlos III of Madrid.